 There are a number of general overviews of Islam and Muslims in Sweden.
 One of the first widely spread collections Blågul islam?
-(Blue and Yellow Islam), were edited by Svanberg & Westerlund, 1999, but earlier in the 1980s, the sociologist of religion Åke Sander published several articles on Islam in Western Europe and Muslim immigration to Sweden (Sander, 1985; 1988a; 1988b).
+(Blue and Yellow Islam), was edited by Svanberg and Westerlund (1999) but earlier in the 1980s, the sociologist of religion Åke Sander published several articles on Islam in western Europe and Muslim immigration to Sweden (Sander, 1985, 1988a, 1988b).
 His work continued and, in the 1990s, studies on the process of integration and complications concerning freedom of religion were published, following the influx of Muslim immigrants from other parts of the world due to wars and conflicts.
-Following this, studies on Islam and Muslims as a contemporary Swedish phenomenon has continued.
-Some studies of Åke Sander has been co-published with the historian of religion, Göran Larsson, for example Islam and Muslims in Sweden: Integration or Fragmentation: A Contextual Study (2009).
+Following this, studies on Islam and Muslims as a contemporary Swedish phenomenon have continued.
+Some studies of Åke Sander have been co-published with the historian of religion, Göran Larsson, for example Islam and Muslims in Sweden: Integration or Fragmentation: A Contextual Study (2009).
 Göran Larsson has published extensively on both the historical presence of Islam in Sweden and the Nordic countries and on the contemporary situation (Larsson, 2013; Larsson & Thurfjell, 2013).
-Many of these publications are on a scientific level, but most often are directed to a wider audience; one aim seem to be to contribute to the understanding of Islam as a multifaceted phenomenon and to probe into issues of integration and related to the ideals of a pluralist society.
+Many of these publications are on a scientific level, but most often are directed to a wider audience; one aim seems to be to contribute to the understanding of Islam as a multifaceted phenomenon and to probe into issues of integration and related to the ideals of a pluralist society.

 The Muslim minorities’ legal situation has already been analyzed in Jonas Alvall’s 1998 thesis Religious Liberty and Plights: Religious Liberty Situation of a Minority in Sweden, in which the issue of religious liberty is discussed from the perspectives of human rights and minority rights discourse.
 From another angle, Johan Cato analyzed how Islam and Muslims have been depicted in Swedish public policy debates between the years 1975–2010.
 Analyzing major government documents, official government inquiries, parliamentary debates, bills, committee work, and proposals for parliamentary resolutions, this doctoral thesis demonstrates shifts that have occurred in the discourses concerning Islam and Muslims in public policy debates over the time period in focus.

-Several studies concern Islamophobia or violence directed at Muslims, such as Marta Kolankiewicz’s 2015 thesis, defended at the department of Sociology, Anti-Muslim Violence and the Possibility of Justice (2015).
-The topic of Islamophobia was focused during the first part of the 21st century in studies such as Göran Larsson’s report on thoughts on Islamophobia (Larsson, 2006) and Otterbeck & Bevelander’s (2006) study of the concept and an analysis on attitudes toward Islam.
+Several studies concern Islamophobia or violence directed at Muslims, such as Marta Kolankiewicz’s 2015 thesis, defended in a department of sociology, Anti-Muslim Violence and the Possibility of Justice (2015).
+The topic of Islamophobia was emphasized during the first part of the 21st century in studies such as Göran Larsson’s report on thoughts on Islamophobia (Larsson, 2006) and Otterbeck & Bevelander’s (2006) study of the concept and analysis on attitudes toward Islam.
 Historian of religion Mattias Gardell also wrote a book entitled Islamophobia in 2010.
 Klas Borell made an overview on Islamophobic stereotypes and hate crimes in 2012.

 This short overview illustrates how scholars are clearly affected by the present historical context and current public debates and problematic issues.
 This is also the case in the rest of Scandinavia.

-Muslim Youth culture in Norway has been the target of a series of studies conducted by Christine M. Jacobsen (2006, 2005a, 2005b) since her dissertation, Staying on the Straight Path.
-Religious Identities and Practices Among Young Muslims in Norway.
-Jacobsen analyzed Muslim youth culture and young Muslims negotiations in Norwegian society.
+Muslim youth culture in Norway has been the target of a series of studies conducted by Christine M. Jacobsen (2005a, 2005b, 2006) since her dissertation, Staying on the Straight Path: Religious Identities and Practices Among Young Muslims in Norway.
+Jacobsen analyzed Muslim youth culture and young Muslims, negotiations in Norwegian society.
 This is but one of a number of studies focusing on Muslim youth in Norway, which seems to be an increasingly popular study focus, shown, for example, in the report by Aksel M. Bjerke (2016), “Unge norske muslimer.
-Refleksjoner om identitet, religion og ytringsfrihet” (LIM Rapport, 1), and by a long list of articles and theses in both English and Norwegian has been published, indicating that this is also a part of the public debate and news flow in Norway (see for example publications by Aarset, 2007; Jacobssen 2009; Larsen, 1995).
+Refleksjoner om identitet, religion og ytringsfrihet” (LIM Rapport, 1), and by a long list of articles and theses in both English and Norwegian that have been published, indicating that this is also a part of the public debate and news flow in Norway (see, e.g., publications by Aarset, 2007; Jacobssen 2009; Larsen, 1995).